|

 holding a large stock.

-We can hold hard armour for regular race / track day customers but as
+We can hold hard armor for regular race / track day customers but as

-a general rule we will have to buy in hard armour on a case by case
+a general rule we will have to buy in hard armor on a case by case basis

-basis if a suit comes in with broken elements.
-We will not re-fit broken
+if a suit comes in with broken elements.
+We will not refit broken or

-or damaged armour, though of course we will return it to the customer.
+damaged armor, though of course we will return it to the customer.
+Your

-Some suits are fitted with sewn or bonded in armour.
+Some suits are fitted with sewn or bonded in armor.
 Bear in mind that

 this can make repair or alteration very expensive or in some cases effectively